aishell-io/aish/README.md

-# aish - A conversation UI and manager for ChatGPT chat
+# aish - A cli client for ChatGPT